hydrolix/connectors-core/README.md

 ## Changelog

+### 1.5.1 (unreleased)
+* When the Hydrolix API [storage object](https://docs.hydrolix.io/reference/list-storages) doesn't contain an endpoint URL, we now set `fs.http.ssl.enabled = true` in `turbine.ini`, which makes connectors more reliable Azure storage is used.

 ### 1.5.0
 * The S3 endpoint URL can now be overridden
 * Catalog queries now use time/shard-key predicates from the query, where applicable